rainerbuechi/IMC-Prosperity-4/README.md

-# IMC g Prosperity 4 — Solo Learning Journal & Strategy Research
+# IMC Prosperity 4 — Solo Learning Journal & Strategy Research

 This repository documents my work during IMC Prosperity 4, my first quant / algorithmic trading competition.
 I participated solo, so the focus of this write-up is not only final performance, but also the research process: how I analyzed market data, formed hypotheses, tested strategies, handled execution problems, and approached the manual challenges.